Froese Psychological Services

 What to Expect From the Assessment Process

-Testing Activities - Following the interview, the psychologist will use a variety of different tests and measures to gain information.
-Testing will look at two main areas:
+Formal Assessment/Testing - Following the interview, the psychologist will use a variety of measures to gain information, which explores areas related to:

-Debrief - Following the assessment the psychologist will debrief the results and conclusions (you are welcome to invite others to this meeting if you feel it would be beneficial for them to be present).
-During this time the psychologist will work to help you understand the results and talk about recommendations moving forward.
-Our goal is to make sure you leave feeling comfortable with all the new information we talked about and make sure you receive the proper supports.
+Debrief - Following the assessment, the psychologist will comprehensively explain the results and conclusions.
+You are welcome to invite others (e.g., teachers, partners, etc.) to this meeting if you feel it would be beneficial for them to be present.
+During this meeting, the psychologist will explain how conclusions were formed and provide a comprehensive explanation of assessment results.
+As well, time will be spent providing suggestions related to recommendations moving forward.
+Ultimately, our goal is to ensure you leave feeling informed and understood, with direction related to a plan moving forward.

 Copyright © 2018 Froese Psychological Services - All Rights Reserved.